Misdiagnosed Carpal Tunnel Caused by Cervical Radiculopathy

 Recovery After the Carpal Tunnel Surgery

 I was sent home with a huge pillow contraption that I used to prop my hand up while I slept.
-I had to sleep on my back to keep my hand on top of this pillow contraption for about a week.
+I had to sleep on my back for a week, with my hand on top of that pillow.

 Other than that, I was back to normal immediately and went about my daily routines.
-Luckily, I am right handed and since it was my left hand it didn’t interfere with my ability to continue doing everything.
+Luckily, I am right-handed, and since the surgery was with my left hand, it didn’t interfere with my ability to continue doing everything.

-However, almost two years later I started having the numbness quite regularly in the middle of the night.
-My doctor did tell me that there is a possibility carpal tunnel can reoccur if I continue to irritate my wrist, but I never really knew what I had done to irritate it.
+However, almost two years later, I started having numbness quite regularly in the middle of the night.
+My doctor mentioned that carpal tunnel could reoccur if I continue to irritate my wrist, but I never really knew what I had done to aggravate it.

-Yes, it's true that I type a lot.
+Yes, I indeed type a lot.
 I use my right hand to control the mouse, which puts pressure on the wrist while holding it in an unusual way.
-However, it’s my left hand that I had trouble with!
+However, it’s my left hand that had the problem!

 Almost two years after the carpal tunnel surgery, something else happened that changed the entire diagnosis!

 I injured my shoulder and had pain due to a torn rotator cuff.
 Not knowing what was causing the pain yet, my doctor sent me to an orthopedist.
-He explained that nerve compression in the neck can cause radiating symptoms into the shoulder, so he ordered an MRI of my cervical spine in order to do a proper diagnosis.
+He explained that nerve compression in the neck could cause radiating symptoms into the shoulder, so he ordered an MRI of my cervical spine to make a proper diagnosis.
 That’s the top of the spine in the neck.

 The MRI showed that I had three herniated discs!
-This is also known as prolapsed or slipped discs.
+That is also known as prolapsed or slipped discs.

-That might have been caused by years of working at the computer, typing my articles and reading on the screen while leaning forward and bending my head up.
-Not to mention all the programming I do to maintain my website, or crimping the phone between my neck and my shoulder when I talk to clients.
+That might have been caused by years of working at the computer, reading on the screen while leaning forward, and bending my head up.
+Not to mention crimping the phone between my neck and my shoulder when I talk to clients.